willijar/pyAutoMark/README.md

 9. The automated filling in of a csv file from the marking sheet for sending marks to the office.

+## The tools

+extract_downloads.py
+: Extracts files for given list of archive files (from a Blackboard download) into student directories under cohort

+github_retrieve.py
+: Retrieve student files from github classroom

+run_tests.py
+: Run a set of tests for a cohort of students and produce reports files

+generate_template.py
+: Generate template marking spreadsheet from template-template.xlsx

+mark.py
+: Fill in mark spreadsheets for each student from report files

+find_duplicates.py
+: Find duplicates files from students (possibly across cohorts)

 ## Requirements

 ### Software